 To accomplish this, either assume an infiltration rate based on previously available data, or use a default infiltration rate of 0.5 inches/hour.
-This trial geometry should be used to help locate the facility, and for planning purposes in developing the geotechnical subsurface investigation plan.
+Use this trial geometry to help locate the facility, and for planning purposes in developing the geotechnical subsurface investigation plan.